 The Camphill centre you apply to will help you to navigate the visa application process.
 The process may vary depending on which centre you apply to.

 Camphill wants to keep everyone safe from getting or from passing on coronavirus, and centres have been doing this really well so far.
 Camphill centres follow the UK and Scottish Governments’ legislation on travel to and from Scotland.
-Currently (February 2021) you will be required to quarantine for 10 days on arrival at the centre before you can move into the usual volunteer accommodation.
+Currently (February 2021) you will be required to quarantine on arrival at the centre before you can move into the usual volunteer accommodation.

 All centres have developed new ways of working and you will receive training and be expected to comply with these measures in order to keep everyone in the centre safe.